 Method 5: Disable Proxies

 Discord often doesn’t play well with Proxies and VPNs.
-Therefore, if you have implemented a VPN or are using a proxy Discord might malfunction.
+Therefore, if you have implemented a VPN or are using a proxy Discord might malfunction and it can also prevent Discord from connecting.
 Due to this, it might not start properly.
 It is recommended that you disable all proxies/VPNs and try to open the application again.

 Method 6: Adjust the Date/Time